The Planning Act

 - establishing local planning administration, including planning boards in Northern Ontario (See section 7, Northern Ontario)

-- allowing that provincial appeals can only be made through the Ministry of Municipal Affairs and Housing (See section 9, The plan review and approval process)
+- providing that provincial appeals can only be made through the Ministry of Municipal Affairs and Housing (See section 9, The plan review and approval process)

 The role of the province

 - issues provincial policy statements under the Planning Act